7 Practical Ways to Enhance Apartment Door Security When Renting

-One of the best ways to get permission to secure your rental is to have a good relationship with the property owner.
-Presumably, the property owner also has an interest in avoiding a break-in, because the resulting damage (both the physical damage to the property and the damage to the safety reputation of the building) from a break-in can be costly.
-If you’re friendly and businesslike in your approach, you’re more likely to get a positive response—even if you’re angry that security problems haven’t been handled in the way you’d prefer.
-First, it’s generally a good plan to communicate with the property owner about security (and other) issues in writing.
-If you have a good relationship, it might seem easier to have a chat on the landing or in the parking lot, but it’s better to have a record of your requests and their responses in case you need to press an issue later.
-If you do have a verbal conversation, follow up via email that same day to go over what you discussed.
+One of the best ways for a renter to get permission to secure their rental is to have a good relationship with the property owner.
+Presumably, the property owner also has an interest in avoiding a break-in, because the resulting damage from a break-in can be costly.
+If the renter is friendly and businesslike in their approach, they’re more likely to get a positive response—even if they’re angry that security problems haven’t been handled in the way they’d prefer.
+First, it’s generally a good plan for a renter to communicate with the property owner about security (and other) issues in writing.
+If they have a good relationship, it might seem easier to have a chat on the landing or in the parking lot, but it’s better for the renter to have a record of their requests and the landlord’s responses in case they need to press an issue later.
+If the renter does have a verbal conversation, they’ll want to follow up via email that same day to go over what was discussed.

-It’s also ideal to help the property owner solve the problem.
-Rather than demanding that they find an answer, you can helpfully offer the suggestion of a solution and even offer to take care of it for them (if you’re able to).
+It’s also ideal for a renter to help the property owner solve the problem.
+Rather than demanding that they find an answer, the renter can helpfully offer the suggestion of a solution and even offer to take care of it for them if possible.
 Larger property management companies likely have workers on staff who can quickly and easily handle small projects for them, but for a property owner who manages several smaller properties on their own, a tenant who emails with a problem and a potential solution may be more likely to get a positive response.

-Finally, remember that you’re paying rent for the space in which you live and that you deserve to feel safe in it.
-It’s reasonable to ask the property owner who has access to your apartment other than yourself, along with what hours they may have access and what the policy is for notifying you that someone will require access (if this isn’t already in your lease).
-Door security is a fair request, as are repairs to windows that don’t lock securely (or at all) or other safety and security concerns around your apartment.
+Finally, renters will want to remember that they’re paying rent for the space in which they live and that they deserve to feel safe in it.
+It’s reasonable for a renter to ask the property owner who has access to the apartment other than themselves, along with what hours they may have access and what the policy is for notifying the renter that someone will require access.
+Door security is a fair request, as are repairs to windows that don’t lock securely (or at all) or other safety and security concerns around the apartment.